Wormholes, branes and finite matrices in sine dilaton gravity: Wormholes

 This translates to

 The first equation means that we go to the usual holographic boundary $\rho_\text{AdS}=+\infty$ in the AdS metric.
 In this limit

 with the asymptotic trumpet given by

 Here we stripped off infinitely fast oscillating factors using a type of holographic normalization. \eqref{2.28} is the correct answer, so this uniquely determines the dependence on $\overline{L}_\text{AdS}$ in \eqref{2.18fctrumpet} to be $J_b(\overline{L}_\text{AdS}/\hbar)$.
 Why can we claim that \eqref{2.28} is the correct answer?
 We will recover this same answer from a completely independent calculation in section \ref{subsect:4.4recover}, by first computing the amplitude of a cylinder ending on an EOW brane, and then Fourier transforming the branes - mimicking a calculation by \cite{Gao:2021uro} for JT.
 An additional (indirect) piece of evidence for \eqref{2.28} is that the disk amplitude of sine dilaton gravity decomposes into the trumpets \eqref{2.28}, as geometrically expected.
 We comment more on this near the end of this section and in the discussion section \ref{subsect:nonoboundary}.
-This same expression was found by Okuyama \cite{Okuyama:2023byh}, whilst defining a chord diagram \cite{Berkooz:2018jqr,Berkooz:2018qkz} version of a trumpet.
+This same expression was found by Okuyama \cite{Okuyama:2023byh}.

 Secondly, we can consider the small surface limit $\ell\to 0$, and compute the gravitational path integral on-shell.
 For disk topologies and $\ell\to 0$

 Indeed, the area goes to zero so the potential term may be ignored, and the dilaton can be approximated as constant.
 We then recognize the Euler character.
 Conical defects with opening angle $\gamma$ are obtained by inserting certain bulk operators in the gravitational path integral \cite{Mertens:2019tcm,Maxfield:2020ale}